rieljasperapos/Calculator/README.md

 # Calculator
-A simple calculator that performs the four basic arithmetic operations.
-Addition, Subtraction, Multiplication, and Division.
+A simple calculator that performs the four basic arithmetic operations (Addition, Subtraction, Multiplication, and Division).